-Lise Retat - Research Associate Abbygail Shaw - Research Associate
+Lise Retat - Research and Development Associate Abbygail Shaw - Research and Development Associate

 Lise holds a PhD in Medical Physics from the Institute of Cancer Research/ Royal Marsden Hospital and an MSc in International Health Management from Imperial College.
 Her previous experiences enable her to carry out mathematical design and modelling in C++, NCD statistical projects in Stata and health economy analyses.